Faith-Okamoto/GWAS_pipeline/README.md

     perform mapping.
     *More info*:
     <https://gcta.freeforums.net/thread/173/mixed-linear-model-association-analysis>
-   -I’ve included 2 options for submitting GWAS jobs in the
+-   I’ve included 2 options for submitting GWAS jobs in the **all_commands.sh** file.
-    **all_commands.sh** file.
+-   Option 2 is better since it’s easier to manage array jobs.
-    -Option 2 is better since it’s easier to manage array jobs. -Option 2 requires phenotypes.txt file in the data directory.
+-   Option 2 requires phenotypes.txt file in the data directory.
     **create_array_files.R** will create this file.

 ``` bash